LegendNed/dustie-source/README.md

 # Dustie Source
 This project provides Discord JS (v12) code created by our developers, this does NOT include a fully setup BOT!

+Join our [Discord](https://dustie.xyz/discord) for more information and any help.

 ## Authors

 * **Nedas Stockus** - Initial work - [LegendNed](https://github.com/LegendNed)